About Tim Dean

 I have worked on the Universal Commons project, led by Australian businessman and philanthropist, Alan Schwartz.
-The project aims to make the economy more ethical and sustainable by moving from our current “Parasitic Capitalism” to what we call “Mutualistic Capitalism”.
+The project aims to make the economy more ethical and sustainable by moving to a more enlightened form of “Mutualistic Capitalism”.

 My writing has also appeared in popular outlets, including New Philosopher, New Scientist, Popular Scientist, Cosmos, The Sydney Morning Herald, The ABC, Acuity Magazine and many others, and I regularly appear on ABC Radio and TV.

 I am an Honorary Associate in the philosophy department at the University of Sydney, and my Doctorate in philosophy was from the University of New South Wales on evolution and morality.
 My philosophical specialisations include the ethics, critical thinking, philosophy education, philosophy of biology and moral psychology.